"First Mover" in our industry - what does it mean?

-The percentage of female employees working at Dorsch International remained constant in 2016 and 2017 at 38 % - this being substantially higher (+58 %) than the average figure of 22 % in the engineering consultants’ sector.
+The percentage of female employees working at Dorsch International remained almost constant in 2018 at 37 % (in 2018 38%) - this being substantially higher (+68 %) than the average figure of 22 % in the engineering consultants’ sector.

 Dealing with resources